Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experiments

 \subsection{Size of Sources}

-In Fig. \ref{fig:SizeSources}, we show model performance on different-sized sources for a single active source with an SNR of $20$dB. \mymethod~improves on the solution of eLORETA and outperforms the Fully Connected Network with respect to all metrics.
-For small active sources with an extent of 10mm, we observe a low EMD, indicating that \mymethod~predicts activation close to the correct source, even outperforming the sparse method Lasso.
+In Fig. \ref{fig:SizeSources}, we show model performance on different-sized sources for a single active source with an SNR of $5$dB. \mymethod~improves on the solution of eLORETA and outperforms the FCN with respect to all metrics.
+For small active sources with an extent of 10mm, we observe a low EMD, indicating that \mymethod~predicts activation close to the correct source, even outperforming the sparse method Lasso, which suffers from the small SNR as shown in the previous section.
 However, the high Normalized MSE suggests that none of the approaches perfectly matches the source on a voxel level.
 This trade-off may arise from the model's focus on accurately localizing sources, even when their exact amplitude is harder to capture at this resolution.
 Notably, \mymethod~demonstrates robustness to variations in source extent, effectively handling both sparse and spread sources despite being trained on a general dataset.
 This suggests the model has learned a versatile representation of source activity patterns.